-None of the Company's or Group's receivables are past due at 30 June 2019, (2018: nil).
+There are no material receivables past due for the Company or Group as at 30 June 2020, (2019: nil).

 An impairment write down in respect of inter-Group loans and shares was recognised during the current year from an analysis of the subsidiaries respective financial positions.
-The total impairment write down recognised through impairment of loans to subsidiaries and shares held in subsidiaries during the current period was \$1,846,213 (2018: \$3,013,880).
+The total impairment write down recognised through impairment of loans to subsidiaries and shares held in subsidiaries during the current period was \$2,859,929 (2019: \$1,846,213).

-Whilst the loans were not payable at 30 June 2019 a provision for impairment based on the subsidiaries financial position was carried forward from previous periods.
+Whilst the loans were not payable at 30 June 2020 a provision for impairment based on the subsidiaries financial position was carried forward from previous periods.
 The balance of this provision may vary due to performance of a subsidiary in a given year.

-A provision for loss on investment in Gasfields Limited shares was created during the financial year for the whole investment of \$1,691,000 due to Gasfields currently being suspended from the Australian Securities Exchange.
-The Gasfields Limited investment is classified as a credit risk rather than equity price risk due to its suspension.
+A provision for loss on investment in Gasfields Limited ("Gasfields") shares was created during the 2019 financial year for the whole investment of \$1,691,000 due to Gasfields being suspended from the Australian Securities Exchange ("ASX").
+During the current financial year Gasfields was delisted from the ASX and as such the investment was categorised as a credit risk rather than equity price risk.